google/go-cloud/internal/docs/pubsub/design.md

     return t.driver.Close()
 }

-// startBatcher spins up a goroutine to bundle messages into batches behind the
+// NewTopic makes a pubsub.Topic from a driver.Topic.
-// scenes, and send them to the server.
-This method should typically be called
+// Behind the scenes, this function spins up a goroutine to bundle messages into
-// by publisher.New in particular implementations of Go Cloud pubsub. func (t *Topic) Open(ctx context.Context, topic string) {
+// batches and send them to the server. func NewTopic(t driver.Topic) *Topic {
     t.mcChan = make(chan msgCtx)
     t.doneChan = make(chan struct{}{})
     go func() {